tedar2/datasecuritytest/H4 homework.md

 +

-## y) Choose a password manager
+## y) Choose a password manager - KeePassX

 KeePassX is a password manager that provides protection against several threats.
 Some of the threats it protects against include:

 + Password theft: KeePassX encrypts passwords and stores them in an encrypted database, which makes it difficult for attackers to steal passwords.
-+Password reuse: KeePassX can generate unique, complex passwords for each account, which reduces the risk of password reuse.
++ Password reuse: KeePassX can generate unique, complex passwords for each account, which reduces the risk of password reuse.
-Phishing: KeePassX can be configured to launch websites from within the application, which reduces the risk of falling victim to phishing attacks that redirect users to fake websites.
++ Phishing: KeePassX can be configured to launch websites from within the application, which reduces the risk of falling victim to phishing attacks that redirect users to fake websites.

 ### What treaths does it protect against?

 ### What information is encrypted, what's not?'